Unguent Bottle (Oinochoe)

 Not on View

-DescriptionSmall oinochoe.
-Blue ground with opaque yellow (appearing orangish) and opaque turquoise-blue decoration.
-Broad trefoil rim-disk; cylindrical neck; almost right-angled shoulder; ovoid body; uneven, outsplayed foot, very slightly concave on its underside with a small hole at the center.
-An opaque blue strap handle extends from the shoulder to the rim-disk; the handle arches well above the rim-disk.
-An unmarvered opaque yellow thread attached at the edge of the rim-disk; a second opaque yellow thread, marvered, begun on the shoulder and wound spirally, at first in horizontal lines, then tooled into a close-set zigzag pattern to the middle of the body, where an opaque turquoise-blue thread, marvered, is added, mingling with the yellow thread; below this, an opaque yellow thread, marvered, wound spirally twice around the body; an opaque yellow thread, unmarvered, is wound around the edge and underside of the foot.
-Core-formed; applied rim-disk, handle, and foot; applied marvered and unmarvered threads; tooling marks on the upperside of the foot.
+An unmarvered opaque yellow thread is attached at the edge of the rim-disk.
+A second opaque yellow thread, marvered, begins on the shoulder and is wound in horizontal spirals, then tooled into a close-set zigzag pattern down to the mid-body.
+There, a marvered opaque turquoise-blue thread is introduced, intermingling with the yellow.
+Below this, a marvered opaque yellow thread is wound spirally twice around the lower body.
+An additional unmarvered opaque yellow thread is applied around the edge and underside of the foot.
+Manufactured using the core-forming technique, the vessel also includes an applied rim-disk, handle, and foot, as well as applied marvered and unmarvered threads, with tooling marks visible on the upperside of the foot.

 Late 6th through 5th century BCE